lakshay007/aiTimetable/README.md

-# AI Timetable
+# Schedify

-An Android app that uses Google's Gemini Vision API to automatically extract class schedules from timetable images.
+A smart Android app that uses Google's Gemini Vision API to automatically extract class schedules from timetable images.

 ## Features